itcmsgr/directadmin/CONTRIBUTING.md

 This project is licensed under the **ITCMS.GR Free License (LicenseRef-ITCMS-Free-1.0)**, which has specific restrictions:

 - ✅ You may use this software freely
-- ❌ You may NOT modify, redistribute, or sell the software
+- ❌ You may NOT modify, redistribute, or sell the software as
 - ❌ Source code contributions are NOT accepted via pull requests

 ### How You Can Contribute